In the days just gone by, seeking help was an arduous exercise in itself.

 “Customer service isn’t getting worse.
 Customer service is getting harder.” – Barak Eilam

-Companies who have creamed to the top realize this and are discarding the old approach of customer service, including heavy help desk solutions.
+Companies who have creamed to the top realize this and are discarding the old approach of customer service, including heavy ticketing systems.

-Traditional help desk solutions pigeonhole customer pain points into a single grievance statement.
-They simply don’t make the cut in a time when companies are battling it out to win at customer delight.
+Traditional help desk solutions pigeonhole the end user’s pain points into a single grievance statement.
+They simply don’t make the cut in a time when companies are battling it out to win at customer satisfaction.
 Here’s why:

 The only advantage of help desk tickets is that they bring some order to the otherwise chaotic email support.
 However, if you think about it, tickets are actually just emails.
 With tickets, you are just putting in sequence the complaints flowing in, in order to sort out service delivery.
 If you are using a helpdesk tool to manage support, what you are doing is taking queries from your inbox to a new system, resolving them on that system, and then replying to your customers in the original email format.
 In the process you end up: